 There’s also the fact that they’re constantly improving and updating their product.
 So the integration issues that exist today may well be gone tomorrow.

-A highly recommended program for your first delve into sales pipeline tracking and management.
+A highly recommended program for your first delve into sales pipeline management and tracking.

 Pipedrive runs between $12.50 and $59 per month.
-An extremely affordable option.
+An extremely affordable pipeline management option.

 And that’s another reason Pipedrive is so highly recommended for your first dive into managing your sales pipeline.
 And it’s got a free 14-15-day trial, so you can try it out first.